GernotMaier/HESSJ0632-057-2021-Paper-Data/README.md

 This repository collects data and metadata for the figures published in the publication *Observation of the gamma-ray binary HESS J0632+057 with the HESS, MAGIC, and VERITAS telescopes*.

+Please use always the following data repository (and cite it): https://zenodo.org/record/5157848

 ## List of figures